Maria Giannakaki: Biography and political career

 She was a founding member of the Democratic Left and a member of the Central Committee of the party.
 Was elected MP with the Democratic Left in the May and June 2012 elections.

-In the regional elections of 2014 she was a candidate for the Attica Regional Council with the combination of "Intervention for Attica - Democratic Ecological Movement", supported by the Democratic Left and Ecologist Greens.
+In the regional elections of 2014 she was a candidate for the Attica Regional Council with the combination of "Intervention for Attica – Democratic Ecological Movement", supported by the Democratic Left and Ecologist Greens.
 She was elected regional councilor with 28,601 votes and 1.76%.

 At the 4th Congress of the Democratic Left in June 2015 she was the party's presidential candidate.
 She came second behind Thanasis Theocharopoulos taking 40.84% and 241 votes.

-She left the Democratic Left in August 2015 because of his disagreement with the party's decision to vote with PASOK.
+She left the Democratic Left in August 2015 because of her disagreement with the party's decision to vote with PASOK.

 Since December 2016 she has been General Secretary for Transparency and Human Rights at the Ministry of Justice, Transparency and Human Rights.